Telltale Speech Extractor

 What is Telltale Speech Extractor ?:

 A program that enables you to rip the voices and sfx from all games released by Telltale Games.
-To date (August 2016) that includes:
+That includes:

 - Back To The Future